Seraphin-/cargo-vendor-one/README.md

 Usage: cargo vendor-one package1[@version1] [package2[@version2] ...]
 ```

-Packages will be copied to `vendor` and the `patch` section of `Cargo.toml` will be added or updating.
+Packages will be copied to `vendor` and the `patch` section of `Cargo.toml` will be added or updated.

 ## Credits
 Forked off code from `cargo-patch`.